 Mandatory Website Requirements

-rules they must be rigidly adhered to.
+Visa and MasterCard rules, they must be rigidly adhered to.

 If a website is well designed and easy to use, customers will

 return again and again and the risk of chargebacks will be greatly

 reduced.
 Therefore as part of the application we will

 need to see your company website.
 This does not need

 to be live on your domain and can be a BETA site, however it must

 be complete otherwise your merchant account application will not